reid-moffat/suite-metrics/README.md

 metrics.pathToString(['suite 1', 'sub-suite 2', 'test 3']); // -> "[suite 1, sub-suite 2, test 3]"

-metrics.getTestsInOrder(); // Copy of all tests in order they were completed
+metrics.getTestsInOrder(); // -> all tests in the order they were completed

 metrics.getAllData(); // -> all data in this metrics as-is (deeply copied)